qfwc258/circuidipity/content/2012-12-07-virtualbox-install.rst

     :width: 662px
     :height: 502px

-With VirtualBox guest additions installed the display and resolution can be changed when running X ...
+With VirtualBox guest additions the display and resolution can be changed when running X...

 .. code-block:: bash